narendrasingh31/Classification-Loan-Prediction/README.md

 ## Conclusion:
-In this project, we tried to build a model using ML algorithms,and the k-Nearest Neighbour is the the best possible prediction to get the Loan status.
+- In this project, we tried to build a model using ML algorithms,and the Logistic Regression is the the best possible prediction to get the Loan status.
+- The Logistic Regression algorithm gives us the maximum Accuracy (85% approx) compared to the other 4 Machine Learning Classification Algorithms.